Recommendations by Concise User Profiles from Review Text: Methodology

 \subsection{Inference}

-At test time, a prediction is made for user-item pairs.
-We encode the item description by running it through the trained network, and we compare it to the already learned user vector, which is based on the user's training-time reviews (none for the given test item).
+{\bf Prediction for Ranking.} At test time, a prediction is made for user-item pairs.
+We encode the item description by running it through the trained network, and we compare it to the already learned user vector, which is based on the user's training-time reviews.
 The scores for different test items, computed by the final dot product, yield the ranking of the candidate items.
-This is a very efficient computation, following established practice in neural information retrieval \cite{DBLP:series/synthesis/2021LinNY}.
+This is a very efficient computation, following established practice in neural {IR} \cite{DBLP:series/synthesis/2021LinNY}.

-In a deployed system (as opposed to lab experiments with test samples), a typical usage mode would be search-based re-ranking: a user provides context with a tag-based query or an example of a specific liked item, which can be thought of as query-by-example.
-The user's expectation is to see a ranked list of recommended items that are similar to her positive sample (as opposed to recommendations from all kinds of categories).
-The system achieves this by first computing approximate matches to the query item (i.e., similarity-search neighbors), and then re-ranking a shortlist of say top-100 candidates.
-The CUP framework supports this mode, by using a light-weight BM25 retrieval model, querying all unlabeled items with the category and textual description of the positive point at hand, and keeping the top-100 highest scoring matches.
+{\bf Search-based Recommendation.} In a deployed system (as opposed to lab experiments with test samples), a typical usage mode would be search-based re-ranking: a user provides context with a keyphrase query or an example of a specific liked item, which can be thought of as query-by-example.
+The user's expectation is to see a ranked list of recommended items that are similar to her {search intent} (as opposed to recommendations from all kinds of categories).
+The system achieves this by first computing approximate matches to the query (i.e., similarity-search neighbors), and then re-ranking a shortlist of say top-100 candidates.
+The CUP framework supports this mode, by using a light-weight BM25 retrieval model.
+To evaluate the model in this mode without ground truth query-user-item triples, we search over all unlabeled items with the category and textual description of the positive {test} point at hand, and keeping the top-100 highest scoring matches.